-These delicious keto peanut butter cookies are made with natural peanut butter and a touch of sweetener.
+These keto peanut butter cookies are made with natural peanut butter and a touch of sweetener.
 They are so wonderfully flavorful!
 The fact that they are flourless makes their peanut butter flavor extra concentrated.

 Made with just three ingredients, these cookies are incredibly good.
 They're not too sweet, and their texture is just right, especially after an overnight rest.
 I make them with natural peanut butter and a powdered sweetener to ensure a smooth texture.
 I like to add a few dark chocolate chips to some of them while leaving the others plain.